by Katie Brazerol

-- Stay Consistent.
 Children thrive with set routines, so they tend to behave better when they know what to expect during the day.
 Create a daily schedule and stick to it.
 If you are going to be gone, ask that your substitute follow the same routine as much as possible.
-In addition, be clear how often you expect to be absent during the year so parents know what to expect.
+Prepare children for your absence when you can, and let parents know in advance as well.
+In addition, be clear about how often you plan to be absent during the year so parents know what to expect.

-- Communicate.
 Open communication can strengthen the bond between families and providers.
-Drop off and pick up times can often feel rushed, but both parents and providers will benefit from taking time to communicate about the children.
-Parents should mention any changes at home that mightaffect the child, and providers should mention any behavioral issues that occurred during the day.
-If there really is no time to talk, consider communicating through email or setting up time for a phone call to discuss any issues (or praise!) you may have.
-Another great way for child care providers to keep parents informed is with FunShine Express® parent note pads.
-These daily sheets will give parents a good summary of their child’s day.
+Drop-off and pick-up times can often feel rushed, but both parents and providers will benefit from taking time to communicate about the children.
+Parents should mention any changes at home that might affect the child, and providers should offer a friendly anecdote from the day or mention any behavioral issues that occurred.
+If there really is no time to talk, consider communicating through email or setting up a time for a phone call to discuss any concerns (or praise!) you may have.
+You might also use a parent engagement app such as HiMama, or daily sheets such as FunShine Express parent note pads.

-- Maintain Boundaries.
-Many parents will ignore policies if boundaries aren’t established.
+Some parents will ignore policies if boundaries aren’t established.
 Set specific guidelines and policies, and except in extenuating circumstances, enforce them.
-Whether you work in a home or a center, your job description and work day need to be clearly defined.
+Whether you work in a home or a center, your job description and workday need to be clearly defined.
 If you state clear boundaries, families will be more likely to follow them.